openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

 i.e. to assume that 127.0.0.1 is localhost-only and to use a non-TLS connection on that address.

-If a _pod_ had to use TLS for localhost for some reason, the closest to a right way to do that (relying on TLS to verify that only loopback connections happen) is to:
+If a pod _had_ to use TLS for localhost for some reason, the closest to a right way to do that (relying on TLS to verify that only loopback connections happen) is to:
-- Create a temporary CA (specific to the individual pod for)
+- Create a temporary CA (specific to the individual pod)
-- Generate, and have that CA sign a localhost certificate (specific to the individual pod)
+- Generate, and have that CA sign, a localhost certificate (specific to the individual pod)
 - Set up the CA certificate as a trusted root
-- _Irreversibly erase_ the CA private key
+- (Irreversibly erase the CA private key to minimize risk)
 - Set up the pod with the generated localhost certificate+private key.
 - (This doesn’t benefit from service-ca involvement at all.)

-Similarly single-purpose CA could be set up for NodeIP services (if it makes sense to connect to node IP addresses directly at all) so that the client connects to the desired NodeIP service instead of to any NodeIP service.
+Similarly, a single-purpose CA could be set up for NodeIP services (if it makes sense to connect to node IP addresses directly at all) so that the client connects to the desired NodeIP service instead of to any NodeIP service.